The sensory experiences of adults with autism spectrum disorder: a qualitative analysis [Tombstone Record]

 Statement on legal, ethical and access issues:

-This dataset is not suitable for public access due to the original terms of informed consent.
+This dataset was not suitable for public access due to the original terms of informed consent.

 URI: https://researchdata.gla.ac.uk/id/eprint/197